dimitriskokoretsis/blog_public/README.md

 2. Open the file "index.Rmd" with RStudio.

 3. Install necessary packages noted in 1st code chunk.
+Run `install.packages(c("package.1","package.2",...))`.

-4. Make changes and press the knit button.
+4. Try your own changes to the code chunks or to the linked scripts.
+When finished, select *File > Knit Document*.

-Considerations:
+5. A new "index.html" file should be created.
+Open it with any HTML browser.

-- The "index.Rmd" file contains the main text and code chunks with **all** the scripting needed to recreate the blog post.
+## Considerations:

+- The "index.Rmd" file contains the main text and code chunks with **all** the scripting needed to recreate the document.
 Exceptions to this are noted.

-- Often, code chunks in "index.Rmd" link to external scripts, contained in a "scripts" subfolder.
-These are also necessary to recreate the post.
+- Code chunks in "index.Rmd" often link to external scripts, contained in a "scripts" subfolder.
+These are also necessary to recreate the document.

 - I try to optimize the code for minimal repetition of long procedures during re-rendering.
 This means that, once a long process is finished, its result is stored in a file for future reading.